apache/tajo/tajo-docs/src/main/sphinx/functions.rst

 By default, every function has a return type of ``BLOB``.
 You can use Python decorators to define output types for the script functions.
 Tajo can figure out return types from the annotations of the Python script.

-* ``outputType``: Defines the return data type for a script UDF in a format that Tajo can understand.
+* ``output_type``: Defines the return data type for a script UDF in a format that Tajo can understand.
 The defined type must be one of the types supported by Tajo.
 For supported types, please refer to :doc:`/sql_language/data_model`.

 -----------------------
 Query example